mcmonkeyprojects/Sentinel/README.md

 ### Supported things

 - View `/sentinel addtarget` to view a list of currently supported targets.
+This includes all entity types and some special options such "NPCs" or "OWNER" (There are several more!)
 - Weapons:
 	- Fists
 	- Bow